Travel Vaccines and Advice for Algeria

 Rabies is primarily a risk for travelers who plan on being involved in outdoor activities, work with animals or plan on taking an extended trip.

 There is no risk of yellow fever in Algeria.
-But, the government of Algeria requires proof of yellow fever vaccination if one is lives in or has visited a country with yellow fever.
+But, the government of Algeria requires proof of yellow fever vaccination if you live in or have visited a country with yellow fever.

 For more details on any of the above vaccinations, visit the detailed Passport Health specialty vaccination pages or make an appointment with your local Passport Health by calling or book online now.